Skip to content

 But if you want to know the beam size for the continuous beam for a 24-foot span then below is the calculation.

-All the above calculation is done using the thumb rule and for a 2-3 storey building.
+All the above calculation is done using the thumb rule for a 2-3 story building.

 2. Thumb Rule Method